H4HWV2011/msjarvis-public-docs/thesis/13-qualia-engine-and-introspective-state.md

 ## 13.3 Internal Record Structure

+The fields outlined here make up the ‘Introspective Records Store’ depicted on the right side of Figure 13.1.
 To keep introspective information useful and comparable over time, the design calls for a consistent schema for introspective records, building on existing structured data already produced by services:

 - **Identifiers**
   Each record is associated with one or more IDs, such as a request identifier, a user or session handle, and a stable key that can be used to join the record with stored conversation memory, spatial tables, or logs.
 These IDs allow later systems to retrieve all relevant context for a particular interaction or task.